marinasundstrom/MySite/input/posts/microservices-what-are-they.md

 Some characteristics for a microservice is that it is:

+* Autonomous - it is own independent service.
 * Independently deployable - without affecting other services.
 * Owns its own data - only the service can directly access and modify the data.
 * Scalable - scale horizontally with replicas of your services for redundancy when a service fails or is congested.